Amirrdoustdar/fastclean/README.md

 ## 📖 Introduction

+FastAPI Clean CLI is a command-line tool that helps developers build FastAPI applications with a strict Clean Architecture structure.
-**FastAPI Clean CLI** is a powerful command-line interface designed to streamline the development of FastAPI applications.
-It enforces **Clean Architecture** (Uncle Bob's architecture) and SOLID principles, allowing you to focus on business logic rather than boilerplate code.
+It enforces separation of concerns and SOLID principles, so developers can focus on business logic instead of repetitive setup code.

+The tool is designed for developers who want a long-term, maintainable project structure, not a simple prototype.

 ### 🎯 Why FastAPI Clean CLI?